They say…

 First sold beer: November 2008

-Disappointed by the lack of locally brewed beer following the closure of Young’s at ’s historic Ram brewery, accountant Duncan Sambrook determined to do something about it.
+Disappointed by the lack of locally brewed beer following the closure of Young’s at ’s historic brewery, accountant Duncan Sambrook determined to do something about it.
 He created Sambrook’s with the help of veteran David Welsh, formerly of Ringwood brewery in Hampshire, becoming an early contributor to the current wave of London breweries.
 They installed a 33 hl Canadian-built brewhouse in a former photography studio not far from the river Thames in what was then one of the less sought-after areas of Battersea.

 The brewery subsequently expanded into neighbouring units, and in 2013 co-founded a packaging facility, South Eastern Bottling (SEB) in Broadstairs, Kent, in partnership with two other breweries, Gadd’s and Westerham.